-- Academic employees teaching science lab courses may elect to teach a double-lecture section with separate labs.
+- 11. Academic employees teaching science lab courses may elect to teach a double-lecture section with separate labs.
 Load will be calculated based on two separate sections.
 In order for the double-section to make, enrollment in the combined section must meet 1.5 of maximum class capacity. - 12.
 Academic employees may request to average their teaching load across three quarters (Fall through Spring).
-Requests must be submitted to the supervising Dean/Director and the Vice President of Learning and Student Success prior to August 1.
+Requests must be submitted to the supervising Dean/Director and the Vice President of Learning and Student Success prior to August 1. - 13.
+The supervising dean will ask full-time and part-time academic employees of their interest to teach during summer quarter.
+Summer quarter classes will be assigned in accordance with A.9.